-Prior to his appointment at SCC, Mr. Walter gained extensive experience as both a developer and user of standards.
-From 2001 to 2009, he was Vice-President, Standards Development for the Canadian Standards Association (CSA Group), Canada’s largest standards development organization.
-Previously, Mr. Walter worked with standards from a business/industry perspective as the founding President and CEO of the Technical Standards and Safety Authority (TSSA).
-TSSA oversees public safety in Ontario, Canada’s largest province.
-While Assistant Deputy Minister at the Ministry of Consumer and Commercial Relations in Ontario, he also gained experience using standards as a regulator.
-Mr. Walter holds a Bachelor of Arts from the University of Guelph, Ontario.
+Prior to his appointment at SCC, Mr. Walter gained experience as both a developer and user of standards.
+He was Vice-President, Standards Development for the Canadian Standards Association (CSA); founding President and CEO of the Technical Standards and Safety Authority (TSSA); and Assistant Deputy Minister in the Technical Standards Division of the Ministry of Consumer and Commercial Relations in Canada’s largest province, Ontario.
+Mr. Walter received a Bachelor of Arts degree from the University of Guelph in 1973.

-Scott Steedman has been appointed ISO Vice-President (policy) for 2017.
-A senior industry figure in business and engineering with a career spanning industry, standards and academia with excellent strategic, communication and technical leadership skills.
-Responsible for the ISO member in the United Kingdom in his role as Director of Standards at BSI since 2012, Dr Steedman has promoted new thinking about the role of standards as a consensus of good practice for governments, industry and consumers and as an enabler for innovation, trade and economic growth.
-He is a Board Director of the BSI Group and recently completed six years as a non‐executive Director on the Board of the Port of London Authority.
+Scott Steedman has been appointed ISO Vice-President (policy) for the 2018-2019 term, having served in the same role in 2017.
+A senior industry figure in business and engineering with a career spanning industry, standards and academia with strong strategic, communication and technical leadership skills, he has been responsible in his role as Director of Standards at BSI for the ISO member in the United Kingdom since 2012.
+Dr Steedman has promoted new thinking about the role of standards as a consensus of good practice for governments, industry and consumers and as an enabler for innovation, trade and economic growth.
+He is a Board Director of the BSI Group and has held non‐executive positions on the Board of the Port of London Authority and the Engineering Council.
 Prior to joining BSI he held senior roles in the engineering industry, working in civil engineering and infrastructure, in academia and in professional bodies.
-At the European level, he has been Vice‐President Policy of the European Committee for Standardization (CEN) since 2013.
+At the European level, he was Vice‐President Policy of the European Committee for Standardization (CEN) from 2013-16.

 A former Vice President of the Royal Academy of Engineering and of the Institution of Civil Engineers, he continues to be Editor-in-Chief of the Royal Academy’s flagship magazine, Ingenia.
 Dr Steedman holds a doctorate degree in engineering from Cambridge University (United Kingdom) and was appointed to the title of Commander of the Order of the British Empire (CBE) in 2010 for services to engineering.

 Piet-Hein Daverveldt was appointed ISO Vice-President (technical management) for the 2017-2018 term, and served as ISO Vice-President elect (technical management) in 2016.
-He is currently the Managing Director of the Royal Netherlands Standardisation Institute (NEN) and has held this position since 2012.
+He was the Managing Director of the Royal Netherlands Standardisation Institute (NEN) from 2012 to October 2017.
 Prior to this, he worked for 25 years at Royal Dutch Shell where he held various management positions.
 He was the NEN representative on the ISO Council from 2012 to 2013 and a member of the ISO Strategy and Policy Committee (CSC/SPC).
 He was Vice-President Finance at the European Committee for Standardisation (CEN) in 2015 and 2016 and a CEN Board member from 2012 to 2016.

 Bronwyn Evans has been appointed ISO Vice-President (finance) for the 2017-2018 term.
 She is CEO of the ISO member in Australia, Standards Australia.
 Dr Evans has over 30 years’ experience as a leading business executive in the fields of medical devices, engineering education, standards development and power generation.
 In 2015, she was appointed as the Chair of MTP Connect, an Australian Government program aimed at accelerating Australia’s innovation and global competitiveness in Medical Technologies and Pharmaceuticals.
 In the same year, Dr Evans was appointed by Australia’s Foreign Affairs Minister as a Board Member of the Australia-Japan Foundation.
 In her executive roles, Dr Evans has led regional businesses across 12 countries; and had global leadership responsibility in a medical device company (AUD 5.9 bn) listed company in the medical technology sector.
 She has also had extensive experience in engineering roles in both private and public sector organizations, and held governance positions in Australian industry and professional associations, the Australian Government Think Tank on Future Manufacturing Industry Innovation Council, and the Warren Centre for Advanced Engineering at the University of Sydney.

-Dominique Christin, co-founder and partner of BianchiSchwald (formerly BCCC, an independent business law firm founded in 2001 in Switzerland), currently serves as their counsel since 2016.
-His career before forming BCCC includes a 10 year practice in two prominent Swiss business law firms from 1991 to 2001, and as legal counsel at Pictet (a Swiss private bank) in Luxembourg from 1995 to 1996, where he acquired outstanding expertise in banking and finance.
+Dominique Christin has been appointed ISO Treasurer until the end of 2018.
+Mr Christin, co-founder and partner of BianchiSchwald (formerly BCCC, an independent business law firm founded in 2001 in Switzerland), currently serves as their counsel since 2016.
+His career before forming BCCC includes a 10-year practice in two prominent Swiss business law firms from 1991 to 2001, and as legal counsel at Pictet (a Swiss private bank) in Luxembourg from 1995 to 1996, where he acquired outstanding expertise in banking and finance.
 Mr Christin has broad business and tax law knowledge providing legal advice to both corporate and private clients including not for profit organizations in matters relating to company creation, acquisition, sale, joint-venture, restructuring, relocation and winding-up of businesses.
 Mr Christin is on the board of several Swiss companies, including Caran d’Ache SA and on the board of a charitable foundation.
 Admitted to the Geneva bar in 1987, Mr Christin holds a Bachelors’ Law degree from the University of Lausanne (Switzerland) and a postgraduate Law degree from the University of London (United Kingdom).
 The quality of his work was praised by the independent legal guides Chambers Global and Legal500 Europe.